 I need to get rid of some of this stuff.

-Uh um I need a pee now, Tonya.
+I need a pee now Tanya.

-If you can find a way through the Substack system, for example, they make it really hard for you to subscribe.
+If you can find a way through the Substack system for example they make it really hard for you to subscribe.

 Thank you.

-I appreciate the support.
+I appreciate your support.

 So please make the effort.